 As our celebration of September’s birthstone draws to a close, we’ve got an especially innovative tiara creation on tap.
 Today’s sparkler, the Dutch Sapphire Necklace Tiara, is actually composed of a sapphire necklace supplemented by elements from another dismantled sapphire jewel.

-The tiara is topped by five lozenge-shaped sapphire and diamond ornaments.
+In the 21st century, the necklace was set on a tiara frame.
+The new tiara is topped by five lozenge-shaped sapphire and diamond ornaments.
 These pieces came from another item altogether: part of the sapphire and diamond “wedding gift parure” that was made by Israel and Hoetig and given to Queen Wilhelmina on behalf of the people of the Netherlands when she married in 1901.
-(Read more about the set over here!)
 The five pieces were originally sections of the necklace from that parure, which was broken up in 1962 and used to make other smaller pieces of jewelry for the four daughters of Queen Juliana.

 Princess Margriet began wearing the new tiara in 2009, and since then, both she and Queen Maxima have sported the sparkler at various occasions.
 Maxima chose the tiara for one of the biggest royal events of 2010: the 70th birthday celebrations for Queen Margrethe II of Denmark.